Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Array.md

    }
 }
 ```
-## Type of Array based in elements it holds/Array Element Assignments
+## Type of Array based on elements it holds/Array Element Assignments
 1. Primitive
-- can hold any primitive type that can be declared to declare type.
+- can hold any primitive type that can be promoted to declare-type.
 - Boolean, byte, char, short, int, float
 ```
 int[] arr = new int[2];